Looking for the best places to hike near Chicago? This is the guide for you!

 Starting Point: Wicker Park, Humboldt Park, Bucktown, or Logan Square

-The 606 Trail, stretching for 2.7 miles, offers a unique urban escape for hikers, walkers, and bikers alike.
-Ideal for a quick nature fix, most visitors spend about 1 to 2 hours exploring this elevated path.
+The 606 Trail, stretching for 2.7 miles, offers a unique urban escape for hikers, walkers, and bikers.
+I recommend spending 1 to 2 hours exploring this elevated path.

 It’s one of my favorite ways to experience the city on a Chicago itinerary.